pankoza2-pl/list-of-things-that-are-evil/README.md

 TODO: Make a website with theese things using the LAMP stack (Linux/Apache/MySQL/PHP)

-# Things that are evil
+# Things that are good
 - Smartphones
 - NodeJS
 - MongoDB